johnemmanuelbond/loggers.larders/content/Events/Festival of Sole Moon.md

 ### T-6
 ###### *August 24, 0223*
 The party leaves Milton to track down the woods woman.
 June Sturgil oversees food shipments into Milton for the festival, she seems a little more sluggish than usual.
 People comment on how she seems more comfortable because last year she was so stressed.
-The party arrives in [[Fowl Camp]] and feasts with [[Trukgoh Honkhonk Largoson]].
+The party arrives in [[Fowyl Camp]] and feasts with [[Trukgoh Honkhonk Largoson]].

 ### T-5
 ###### *August 25, 0223*